-There will be two main textbooks used in this course, but only the first one needs to be obtained.
-Relevant material from the second can be obtained on-line.
-The two books are: (1) "Nonlinear Physics With Mathematica for Scientists and Engineers," by Richard H. Enns and George C. McGuire. (a CD comes with the book, but you do not need to get it as I will supply the needed material), and (2) "Numerical Recipes", by Press, Flannery, Teukolsky, and Vetterling.
+The two main text textbooks for this course will be (1) "Nonlinear Physics With Maple for Scientists and Engineers," by Richard H. Enns and George C. McGuire, 2nd edition, ISBN 3-7643-4119-X (a CD comes with the book), and (2) "Numerical Recipes", by Press, Flannery, Teukolsky, and Vetterling.